FINISH THE DRAFT

 What if 90 days from now you weren’t saying, “I’m working on a book,” but “I finished my draft”?

-What if this is the season you stop circling the story…
+What if this is this time you stop circling the story…

 and actually complete it?